 What Tree-to-Cup Actually Means

-John's philosophy: no shortcuts, stay passionate, stay open to learning, and know the product from the ground up.
-He describes the ideal barista as someone who has all the knowledge about the processes of coffee from tree to cup and the ability to identify coffee characteristics.
+John's philosophy stays direct.
+No shortcuts, stay passionate, and know the product from the ground up.
+He describes the ideal barista as someone who understands coffee from tree to cup.
+That includes the ability to identify coffee characteristics on sight and taste.

 A barista who understands how altitude, processing, and varietal affect flavor is a better barista than one who only knows extraction ratios.
 The cup is the end of a chain that starts in the soil.
 At Blackout, every bag starts with specialty-grade green coffee sourced to the same standard.
 Browse Blackout Coffee premium roasts for freshly roasted bold dark and medium roasts.
 Stock up with a five-pound bulk bag and never brew from a stale bag.
 For a quick bold cup without any setup, our instant coffee is always ready.
 And for single-serve ease, our coffee pods ship fresh too.

-Frequently Asked Questions About Kenyan Coffee and the World Barista Championship
+Frequently Asked Questions About the World Barista Championship

 What is the World Barista Championship?

 The World Barista Championship is the most competitive barista event in the world, organized by the Specialty Coffee Association.
-Competitors from each country qualify through national championships and then compete on the world stage by preparing four espresso drinks, four milk drinks, and four signature drinks in 15 minutes.
-They are scored by certified judges on technical skill, flavor, creativity, and cleanliness.
-Kenya has represented itself at the WBC since 2004 through a lineage of national champions.
+Competitors qualify through national championships, then prepare four espresso drinks, four milk drinks, and four signature drinks in fifteen minutes.
+Judges score technical skill, taste, creativity, and cleanliness.

 What is Kahawa Chungu?

-Kahawa Chungu is a traditional Kenyan coffee drink, particularly common in coastal communities.
-The name translates roughly as 'bitter coffee.'
-It is prepared by boiling water, adding medium-ground coffee directly into the pot, and simmering it — sometimes with spices like cardamom or ginger.
-The result is a strong, unfiltered, intensely bitter brew.
-It is distinct from specialty espresso or filter coffee and represents a traditional connection to coffee in its most direct form.
+Kahawa Chungu is a traditional Kenyan coffee drink common in coastal communities.
+The name translates roughly as bitter coffee.
+It is made by boiling water, adding medium-ground coffee directly, and simmering it, sometimes with cardamom or ginger, producing a strong, unfiltered, intensely bitter brew.

 Why is Kenyan coffee considered so good?

-Kenyan coffee is grown at high altitude between 5,000 and 7,000 feet in mineral-rich volcanic soil.
-The country's washed processing method produces clean, crisp flavors with bright, structured acidity.
-The SL28 and SL34 varietals developed specifically for Kenyan growing conditions produce a distinctive profile with citrus, blackcurrant, and clean fruit notes that are difficult to find from other origins.
-Kenyan AA and AB grades are consistently among the highest-scoring lots at specialty coffee auctions worldwide.
+Kenyan coffee grows at high altitude between 5,000 and 7,000 feet in mineral-rich volcanic soil.
+Washed processing produces clean, crisp flavors with bright, structured acidity, and the SL28 and SL34 varietals add distinctive citrus and blackcurrant notes.

 What is the Sufuria brewing method?

-The Sufuria method is a traditional Kenyan home brewing technique using a Sufuria — a standard Kenyan cooking pot.
-Water is heated to temperature, the heat is turned off, medium-ground coffee is added to the hot water, the pot is covered, and the coffee steeps for 2 to 3 minutes before serving.
-No filter or specialized equipment is required.
-The method produces a full-bodied, unfiltered cup similar in character to French press and is accessible to any household with basic cooking equipment.
+The Sufuria method uses a traditional Kenyan cooking pot.
+Water is heated, the heat is turned off, medium-ground coffee is added, the pot is covered, and the coffee steeps for two to three minutes before serving, with no filter required.

 What does tree to cup mean in coffee?

-Roasted fresh in Florida and shipped within 48 hours.
+Every bag ships within one to two business days of roasting.
 Keep your supply stocked with the Blackout Coffee Club.

 Learn more about how Blackout sources and roasts on the About Blackout Coffee page.